TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 6 - Other Metrics/2.6.3-vsphere-cluster/_index.md

 ## Projection

 - **Usable Capacity** = Total Capacity - (vSphere HA reservation + capacity buffer).
 - **Total Capacity** = The sum of all the physical cores in MHz.
-It does not take into account Hyper-Threading, meaning turning in on does not increase the value.
+It does not take into account Hyper-Threading, meaning turning it on does not increase the value.
 It does not take into account CPU Power Management.

 Capacity buffers defined in vRealize Operations policy (default 0%).